 Guided by the car’s bright headlights, Javernick set out for Boulder City once again.
 Attempting to regain the lost time, he drove considerably faster, fishtailing around the curves, an enormous plume of dust rising in their wake.
 After a few miles of bumpy road, he held his twitching nose high.
 “What in the name of God is that smell?”

-“It’s reefer, Claude,” said Roland from the back seat, offering him the marijuana cigarette he held in his hand.
+“Reefer, Claude,” said Roland from the back seat, offering him the marijuana cigarette he held in his hand.
 “Care for a hit?”

 Soon they were approaching Saint Thomas and the Arrowhead Trail junction.
 Melvin leaned over the console so he could see the instrument gauges on the dashboard.
 “We’re under half a tank.
-The Gentry Store is closed, but if you stop at the house, I could probably get one of Harry’s kids to unlock the fuel pumps.”
+The Gentry Store is closed, but if you stop at the house, I can get one of Harry’s kids to unlock the fuel pumps.”

 “Won’t be necessary, Melvin.
-This beast has a fifty-gallon fuel tank, even if it does only get five miles to the gallon.”
+This beast has a fifty-gallon tank, even if it does only get five miles to the gallon.”

 “You sure?
 I know Harry wouldn’t mind.”